^

 The Exile sighs, and picks up their dinner from the seat beside, like nothing happened.
 "It's fine.
 You'll find it's normal to settle things with a fight, with us.
 It's easier than talking."

 The Supermutant closes his eyes.
 Breathes, in and out.
+He's not - it's not - they're wrong.
+They're wrong.

-…and suddenly, it all suddenly makes sense.
+...and with that, suddenly, it all makes sense.

 The Exile is acting under the iron-clad assumption that the mutant's parents will betray him, as their parents did - as all humans do.
 They need to believe it.
 They can't comprehend anything else.